Selling A Nail Salon

 - Suzie also services customers herself in the salon, and generates about $100K/year in sales from these customers.

-- Suzie’s business broker determines that without Suzie’s own customers, the salon generates $200K of owner benefit (based on $1M of total sales).
+- Suzie’s business broker determines that without Suzie’s own customers, the salon generates $200K of adjusted owner benefit (based on $1M of total sales).

-- The business broker consults with Suzie, and Suzie agrees that in order to effectuate a smooth transition, she will work for the buyer of the salon after the sale whereby she is paid 50% of her generated sales.
+- The business broker consults with Suzie, and Suzie agrees that in order to effectuate a smooth transition, she will work for the buyer.

-- The business broker determines that Suzie’s Nail Salon has a fair market long term lease with an excellent location, sales and profits have been growing the last few years, and that the salon’s nail technicians all are willing to stay and work for the buyer after the sale.
+- Suzie’s Nail Salon has a fair-market long term lease with an excellent location, sales and profits have been growing the last few years, and the salon’s nail technicians all are willing to stay and work for the buyer after the sale.

 Nail salons may make excellent investment opportunities for buyers who are nail technicians or for buyers with a passion and drive for the beauty salon industry.
 Those salons with a strong and growing customer base, valuable leasehold rights, and a a loyal and transferable staff of nail technicians will receive premium valuations.